No Samsung Portable Ssd is Connected Android: Quick Steps!

 - Consider upgrading your Android device to a compatible version if compatibility issues persist.

-Usb Connection Problems:
+USB Connection Problems:

 - The USB connection may be the culprit behind the connectivity issues.